jlacar/jlacar.github.io/refactoring/clean-code-is-the-enemy.md

 Commit to writing [CLEAR code](./clear-code.md).
 Telling the story of the code helps with that.
 Use your eyes, ears, and sense of time as well.
 You can't literally smell code problems, but you can certainly use your other senses to spot them.
-See my CLEAR Code article for more on this.
+My CLEAR Code article has more on this.

 Arlo said that the most common cause of bugs is illegible code.
 I absolutely agree with that.
 So does Ward.
 Understand that technical debt, at its core, is really about a lack of understanding.
 Have everybody watch the video and